web3yak/web3domain-studio/README.md

 NEXT_PUBLIC_PASSWORD=keep_any_secure_password_for_admin
 ```

-**Modify Web3Domain studio configuration file**
+**Modify the Web3Domain Studio configuration file**
->Edit the file src\configuration\Config.tsx
+>Edit the file src\configuration\Config.tsx.
->Change all the values as to your requirement.
->Make variable blank if not required.
-But do not delete any keys.
+>Change values to suit your requirements.
+Leave variables blank if not needed, but don't delete any keys.

 ```sh
 import { ThemingProps } from '@chakra-ui/react'